 Chain 111.
 (Or chain any multiple of 12 and then add 3.
 If you’re trying to estimate the width, you can multiple the number of ripples you want by 12, and then add 3.
 For this blanket, I have 9 ripples (or peaks), so I multiplied 9 x 12 (108) and then added 3 (111).)

-Repeat row 2 for the rest of the blanket until you reach your desired length.
+Repeat row 2 until blanket measures 40 inches or your desired length.

 The ripple stitch is a fairly common pattern, I’ve seen it lots of other places and a good one to practice over and over to get comfortable finding the top of that dang turning chain!
 Keep it loose and try your best to go under both loops of that chain.
 It helps to make the sides straighter.
 Also, this ripple is pretty easy to keep track of your place if you remember that 3 DCs separate each peak and valley and there are 2 DC on each end.
 Just something to keep in mind as you go along!

 Here is the color pattern I used: 9 rows White, *2 rows Fuchsia, 3 rows White, 2 rows Persimmon, 3 rows White, 2 rows Light Country Peach, 3 rows White, 2 rows Victorian Rose, 3 rows White.
 Repeat from * until you you reach your final set of white rows.
 Then add 6 rows of white so you have 9 rows of white to match the other end.